-Safe and sound: An EA Technology method for checking the health of Britain’s electricity networks will help keep the lights on
+Safe and sound: An EA Technology method for checking the health of Britain’s electricity networks

 Sometimes it’s easy to take things for granted − including a constant supply of gas and electricity to your home or business.
 Severe weather (such as the recent sub-zero temperatures and snow blizzards, caused by the “Beast from the East” weather front), left thousands of Britons without power in their homes.